Growing Efficient Deep Networks by Structured Continuous Sparsification: Method

-Given a network topology, we build a discrete space to maintain adaptive train-time architectures of different complexities in a growing and pruning manner.
 A network topology can be seen as a directed acyclic graph consisting of an ordered sequence of nodes.
-Each node $\bx_{in}^{(i)}$ is the input feature and each edge is a computation cell with \textit{structured} hyperparameters (\emph{e.g.}~filter numbers in convolutional layers or hidden neuron numbers in recurrent cells).
-The discrete growing and pruning space can be parameterized by associating a mask variable $m \in \{0,1\}$ with each computation cell (edge), which enables a train-time pruning ($m=1\to0$) and growing ($m=0\to1$) dynamics.
+Each node $\bx_{in}^{(i)}$ is an input feature and each edge is a computation cell with \textit{structured} hyperparameters (\emph{e.g.,}~filter and layer numbers in convolutional networks).
+An architectural configuration space can be parameterized by associating a mask variable $m \in \{0,1\}$ with each computation cell (edge), which enables training-time pruning ($m=1\to0$) and growing ($m=0\to1$) dynamics.

+As a running example, we consider a two-level configuration space for CNN architectures, depicted in Figure~\ref{fig:growspace}, that enables dynamically growing networks in both width (channel-wise) and depth (layer-wise).
+Alternative configuration spaces are possible; we defer to the Appendix details on how we parameterize the design of LSTM architectures.